-On November 17, 2011, the Company began declaring quarterly dividends.
-No cash dividends on Common Stock were declared or paid during the four years ended September 30, 2011.
+On November 17, 2011, the Company began declaring quarterly cash dividends.
+During 2012, the Company declared and paid quarterly dividends of \$0.02 per share, totaling \$0.08 per share for the year.
+During 2013, the Company declared and paid quarterly dividends of \$0.025 per share, totaling \$0.10 per share for the year.
+No cash dividends on Common Stock were declared or paid during the three years ended September 30, 2011.
 The Company currently intends to pay dividends each quarter; however, the payment of dividends is determined by the Board of Directors at its discretion based on various factors, and no assurance can be provided as to future dividends.

-On November 13, 2012, the Company declared a \$0.025 per share dividend payable on December 26, 2012 to shareholders of record as of November 29, 2012.
+On November 13, 2013, the Company declared a \$0.03 per share dividend payable on December 24, 2013 to shareholders of record as of December 5, 2013.